 Urgent medical cases are quickly transported from the communities either by road in an ambulance or by air in special built airplanes to hospitals.

-Doctors will usually visit a rural clinic once a fortnight, (every two weeks), to monitor and review patients on medications.
+Doctors will usually try to visit a rural clinic once a fortnight, (every two weeks), to monitor and review patients on medications.

 However, just because a Doctor has arrived does not mean that the Aboriginal patients will come for a scheduled appointment, even if they live next door to the clinic.
 This makes ongoing monitoring of patient care and response to medications very difficult to determine.